ibm-cloud-docs/schematics/faqs.md

 ```
 {: pre}

+## How do I generate tokens by using the IAM API with bx:bx identify?
+{: #createworkspace-generate-tokens}
+{: faq}
+{: support}

 ## How do I overcome the authentication error when Schematics workspace is created by using API?
 {: #createworkspace-authentication-error}
 {: faq}
 {: support}

 You need to create the IAM access token for your {{site.data.keyword.cloud_notm}} Account.
 For more information, about creating IAM access token, see [Get token password](https://cloud.ibm.com/apidocs/iam-identity-token-api#gettoken-password){: external}.
 You can refer the following sample error message and the solution for the authentication error.

+The [IAM API](https://cloud.ibm.com/apidocs/iam-identity-token-api#gettoken-apikey){: external} documentation only shows how to create a 'default token'.
+You can use the `refresh token` to get a new IAM access token if that token is expired.
+When using the default client (no basic authorization header) as described in this documentation, this refresh_token cannot be used to retrieve a new IAM access token.
+When the IAM access token is about to be expired, use the API key to create a new access token.

 **Error message**